Gigaspaces/xap-docs/site-hugo/content/xap/14.0/dev-java/query-nested-properties.markdown

 ```

 {{% note "Caution "%}}
-Writing that last query without parentheses will yield results which are somewhat confusing:
+Writing that last query without parentheses will yield results that are somewhat confusing:

 ```java
 ... = new SQLQuery<Dealer>(Dealer.class, "cars[*].company = 'Honda' AND cars[*].color = 'Red'");
 ```

 This query will match any **Dealer** with a **Honda** car and a **Red** car, but not necessarily the same car (e.g. a blue **Honda** and a **Red** Subaru).
 {{% /note %}}